 “But there is no express provision that authorizes the dissemination of the information,” he said.

-Getty said she shared her concerns with the state’s Attorney General’s office in 1986.
+Getty shared his concerns with the state’s Attorney General’s office in 1986.

 “The issues remain unresolved,” he said.